Metrics that Matter hosted by Matt Navarra

 - Email marketing: Email marketing has a staggering ROI of 122% - four times higher than any other digital marketing channel

-Using a tool such as ContentCal's Advanced Analytics feature, you should benchmark yourself against your competitors.
+Using social media management tools, you should benchmark yourself against your competitors.
 Not only does it allow you to make comparisons, but it also means you can have a sneak peek of their top-performing posts and what types of content does well for them.
 If you're not already doing that content?
 Time to give it a go with your own spin on it!

 You can also use this data to set your own benchmarks and KPIs, so you have a clearer idea of what 'good' performance looks like for you.